 Expressive Arts and Design

 All areas are delivered through a balance of adult led and child initiated activities.
-Activities are determined by the pupil’s individual needs and interests.
+Activities are determined by the individual needs and interests of each pupil.

 Key Stage One and Two